 • It is not considered polite to ask someone for something to eat or drink at their home, nor can you make yourself at home by helping yourself to something or raiding their refrigerator.
 Because of this, if you don't offer your guests something to drink upon arrival, they would rather die of thirst than ask you for a glass of water.
 (If they are close friends they won't be shy).

 • Dress according to the occasion and, if necessary, ask what you are expected to wear to an event or dinner.
-Be aware that Bolivians are more formal in their dining attire Americans and others.
-Although cruceños are more relaxed about attire, and because of the weather they actually dress quite scantily, scanty and shabby are not the same thing.
+Be aware that Bolivians are more formal in their dining attire than Americans and others.
+Although cruceños are more relaxed about attire, and because of the weather they actually dress quite scantily, be aware that "scanty" and "shabby" are not the same thing.
 Ragged clothing, clothing with holes, cut-off shorts, rubber flip-flops, sports shoes, etc. should be avoided.